RiskBasedPrioritization/RiskBasedPrioritization.github.io/docs/risk/Takeaway.md

 !!! abstract "Overview"

-    Throughout this guide, the building blocks have been detailed and analyzed.
+    Throughout this guide, the building blocks for Risk Based Prioritization have been detailed and analyzed.

     In this final section, we summarize the Takeaways and provide specific recommendations and options to implement Risk Based Prioritization.

-    Code and analysis is provided for the 3 schemes to allow comparison and refinement: (TODO)
+    Code and analysis is provided for 3 schemes to allow comparison and refinement: (TODO)

     1. CVSS Temporal & Threat Metrics
     2. CVSS Base Score Ratings with Exploitation Focus (TODO code and analysis for this)